lpmi-13/kubernetes-the-hard-way-do/docs/03-compute-resources.md

 ### Kubernetes Controllers

-Using `s-1vcpu-1gb` instances, slightly smaller than the t3.micro instances used in the original tutorial, but should get the job done
+Using `s-1vcpu-1gb` instances, slightly smaller than the t3.micro instances used in the AWS version, but should get the job done

 ```sh
 for i in 0 1 2; do